 Considering that 79% of customers are more likely to make another purchase from a company that provides them with a good experience, it makes sound business sense to provide your own customers with the best possible experience.

 Today’s customer experience is a complex mix of traditional and digital channels culminating in more customer touchpoints than ever before.
 Yet, it only takes a single bad experience at any one of those points to negatively affect how a customer feels about your brand and potentially prevent them from returning.
-Therefore, it’s vital to be able to collect, measure and improve the consistency and quality of the service you’re providing across all interactions.
+Therefore, it’s vital to be able to collect, measure and improve the consistency and quality of the customer service you’re providing across all interactions.
 This is where the benefits of using online surveys to create customer feedback loops is hugely advantageous.

 What is a Customer Feedback Loop and How Does it Help Customer Experience?